czczc/wire-cell-tutorial/quickstart/explore-data.md

 ## 3D imaging (Experimental)

 The 3D imaging code in WCT is still under development (algorithms are being ported from the Wire-Cell Prototype) and the performance may not be optimal yet.
-Nonetheless, 3D imaging can be performed on the previous deconvoluted signals as following:
+Nonetheless, 3D imaging can be performed on the previous deconvoluted signals as follows:
 ```bash
 lar -n1 -c pgrapher/experiment/pdsp/wcls-sig-to-img.fcl output.root
 ```
 The obtained 3D image are saved in a json format: **clusters-apa?-0000.json**, one per APA.
-One can later convert this format to fit the Bee 3D display with an independent python package **wire-cell-python**.
-One should note that this package runs in a [virtual environment](https://docs.python.org/3/library/venv.html).
+You can later convert this format to fit the Bee 3D display with an independent python package **wire-cell-python**.
+Note that this package runs in a [virtual environment](https://docs.python.org/3/library/venv.html).
 To setup, outside of the singularity container, do
 ```bash
 sudo apt-get install python3-venv
 git clone https://github.com/WireCell/wire-cell-python.git